 - D. Powers and duties.
 The Historic Landmarks Commission has all of the powers and duties which are assigned to it by this Title or by City Council.
 The Commission powers and duties include: - 1.
-Establishing, amending, or removing Historic Landmark and Conservation Landmark designations and amending Historic District and Conservation District designations for specific buildings or sites in quasi-judicial reviews; - Recommending the establishment, amendment, or removal of Historic Landmark and Conservation Landmark designations and Significant Resource identification to the City Council in legislative actions; - 3.
-Recommending Providing advice on the establishment, amendment, or removal of Historic Districts and Conservation Districts to the Planning and Sustainability Commission and the City Council in legislative actions; - 4.
+Establishing, amending, or removing Historic Landmark and Conservation Landmark designations and amending Historic District and Conservation District designations for specific buildings or sites in quasi-judicial reviews; - Recommending the establishment, amendment, or removal of Historic Landmark and Conservation Landmark designations and Significant Resource identification to the City Council in legislative actions; - RecommendingProviding advice on the establishment, amendment, or removal of Historic Districts and Conservation Districts to the Planning and Sustainability Commission and the City Councilin legislative actions; - 4.
 Recommending and developing design guidelines for Historic Districts and Conservation Districts to the City Council in legislative actions; - 5.
-Reviewing development proposals for Historic Landmarks and Conservation Landmarks and in Historic Districts and Conservation Districts in quasi-judicial reviews; - 6.
-Reviewing demolition and relocation requests for certain Historic Landmarks, Conservation Landmarks, and buildingsresources in Historic Districts and Conservation Districts in quasi-judicial reviews; - 7.
-Providing advice on historic preservation matters to the Hearings Officer, Design Commission, Planning and Sustainability Commission, Portland Development Commission, other City commissions and committees, and City Council; and - Initiating and coordinating historic preservation and public outreach programs in the City, including reviewing recommendations for nNational rRegister statusLandmark and District listings and making recommendations to other local governmental agencies regarding historic preservation programs and issues. - E. Annual report.
+Reviewing development proposals for Historic Landmarks and Conservation Landmarks and in Historic Districts and Conservation Districts in quasi-judicial reviews; - Reviewing demolition and relocation requests for certain Historic Landmarks, Conservation Landmarks, and buildingsresources in Historic Districts and Conservation Districts in quasi-judicial reviews; - 7.
+Providing advice on historic preservation matters to the Hearings Officer, Design Commission, Planning and Sustainability Commission, Portland Development Commission, other City commissions and committees, and City Council; and - Initiating and coordinating historic preservation and public outreach programs in the City, including reviewingmaking recommendations onfor nNational rRegister status of Historic Places nominations and making recommendations to other governmental agencies regarding historic preservation programs and issues. - E. Annual report.
 The Commission must make an annual report of its actions and accomplishments for each-fiscalcalendar year.
 The report must be filed with the Director of BDS by the first working day of SeptemberApril.
 The Director of BDS may combine the report with annual reports of other bodies for transmission to City Council.